Healthy Recipes Blog

 Jump to Recipe Review Recipe

-My keto cream cheese frosting is wonderful, but I love Greek yogurt and was curious to know if I could use it as icing.
+My keto cream cheese frosting is delicious, but I love Greek yogurt and was curious to know if I could use it as icing.
 It took some trial and error, but the answer is YES!
 Thick, creamy, and delicious, this yogurt frosting is a great alternative to recipes made with butter or cream cheese.
-The recipe below makes about 2 cups, which should be enough to frost a single-layer cake or 12 cupcakes.
-You can easily double it if you need more.

 Ingredients